 In December 2019, we entered into a Joint Development Agreement, or JDA, with Bayer pursuant to which we agreed to the joint development of certain strains selected from our proprietary microbial library.
 We and Bayer have agreed to cooperate in the identification and in vitro and ex vivo characterization of microbial strains for topical formulations.
 Bayer paid us a one-time \$150,000 payment upon execution of the JDA and has agreed to reimburse us for our development costs.
 In October 2021, Bayer expanded the option agreement and paid us \$375,000 for additional characterization work.
 We have granted Bayer an option to acquire an exclusive royalty bearing license for up to six strains subject to development activities under the JDA, including an exclusive royalty bearing license to any related patent rights.
 After screening through hundreds of strains, we and Bayer have selected two particular strains to move forward with in vitro and ex vivo characterization, which we intend to develop as potential over-the-counter cosmetic products.
-We completed the characterization work and delivered the data to Bayer in the fourth quarter of 2023, at which time Bayer has 12 months to exercise its option to license the strains and related patents.
+Upon the conclusion of the characterization studies and our delivery of the data to Bayer, the JDA will end, but Bayer has the option to license the strains and related patents.
 As of the date of this report, we have not negotiated a commercial license agreement with Bayer and we will not do so until such time, if ever, as Bayer exercises its option to acquire an exclusive royalty bearing license.